Yuvraj-Gurung/active-directory-penetration-testing/README.md

    - Open the virtualization software and create a new VM.
    - Select the Windows Server 2019 ISO file as the installation source.

-*Ref 1: Windows Server Installation 1*
+*Ref 1: Windows Server Installation*
 ![windows server installation](images/image1.png)

 2. **Configure VM Settings**: